 Spatial patterns of total cloud cover (Fig S7) for the three consecutive post-eruption monsoon seasons show a cloud cover decrease of up to 10% over East Africa and the adjacent Indian Ocean region.
-These spatial patterns are consistent with the above-reported negative rainfall anomalies (>1 mm/day) over North African land regions, especially over the watershed of the Nile River basin, and again suggest a strong weakening of the summer monsoon (Graf, 1992, Oman et al., 2005).
+These spatial patterns are consistent with the above-reported negative rainfall anomalies (>1 mm/day) over North African land regions, especially over the watershed of the Nile River basin, and again suggest a strong weakening of the Indian summer monsoon (Graf, 1992, Oman et al., 2005).
 Positive anomalies of total cloud cover also coincide with regions observed as having a positive rainfall response (e.g., Mediterranean and Middle East).

-We also analyzed the mass of total water flow averaged over the Nile River basin (blue line, fig 11) as being representative of Nile flooding and river discharge at the river's mouth at an annual scale to summarize the volcanic impacts on Nile flooding.
+- We also analyzed the mass of total water flow averaged over the Nile River basin (blue line, fig 11) as 615 being representative of Nile flooding and river discharge at the river's mouth at an annual scale to summarize the volcanic impacts on Nile flooding.
 Table 2 thus presents the percentage deficit (-) or excess (+) of water flow in the Nile River basin on an annual basis after each eruption along with the variability (one standard deviation) observed across the model ensemble members, relative to the 100 years climatological mean (base climate).
-The tropical eruption (E1) had a strong impact (>30% deficit) on the annual water mass over the Nile catchment during the eruption year and first full post-eruption year (i.e., Years 0 and 1, table 2), with a more moderate decrease of ~13% during the second full post-eruption year (i.e., Year 2, table 2).
-The first extratropical eruption (E1) showed a minor decrease in the eruption year (Year 0, table 2) but this was not deemed statistically significant.
-The following two full post-eruption years reversed this pattern to exhibit a modest increase, but this was also not deemed statistically significant.
-The next two extratropical eruptions (E3 and E4) instead showed a more consistent response in the form of a decrease.
-For E3 and E4 this decrease was on the order of ~-5% in the eruption year (i.e., Year 0, table 2) and was notably greater in the first full post-eruption year (i.e., Year 1, table 2) for both E3 and E4 (being \sim -18% and \sim -12%, respectively).
-The decrease persisted into the second full posteruption year (i.e., Year 2, table 2) for E4 (~-12%) but effectively fell back in line with the 100 years climatological mean for E3 (although this annual whole-basin mean change does exhibit the highest observed variance among ensemble members (table 2)).
-Several individual ensemble members have simulated the change in river flow at the 95% confidence levels (1.95 σ{ctrl} ; σ denotes standard deviation) for a few years when compared against the variability for the control period.
+The tropical eruption (E1) has a strong impact (>30% deficit) on the - annual water mass over the Nile catchment during the eruption year and first full post-eruption year (i.e., Years 0 to 1, table 2), with a more moderate decrease of ~13% during the second full post-eruption year (i.e., Year 2, table 2).
+The first extratropical eruption (E1) shows a minor decrease in the eruption year (Year 0, table 2) but is not deemed statistically significant.
+The following two full post-eruption years reverse this pattern to exhibit a modest increase, but which is also not deemed statistically significant. - The next two extratropical eruptions (E3 and E4) instead show a more consistent response in the form of a decrease.
+For E3 and E4 this decrease is on the order of ~-5% in the eruption year (i.e., Year 0, table 2) and is notably greater in the first full post-eruption year (i.e., Year 1, table 2) for both E3 and E4 (being ~-18% and ~-12%, respectively).
+The decrease persists into the second full post-eruption year (i.e., Year 2, table 2) for E4 (~-12%) but effectively falls back in line with the 100 years climatological mean for E3 - 630 (although this annual whole-basin mean change does exhibit the highest observed variance among ensemble members (table 2)).

 Table 2.
 Annual mean change (%) and standard deviation in water mass flow over the Nile River catchment for 3 consecutive years after each eruption.
-Control run variability (interannual standard deviation about the decadal mean, σ{ctrl}) for Nile basin river flow is 25.2%.